caseydm/playbook/README.md

 # Playbook

-This is a guide for building and supporting python-backed web applications for small-to-medium sized businesses.
+This is my guide for building and supporting python-backed web applications for small-to-medium sized businesses.
 It is recommended for businesses that have one to three developers and hosting costs of less than $1,000 per month.

-## Small business requirements
+## The Small Business Problem

-Many small businesses benefit from a custom web application.
+Many small businesses can benefit from a custom web application.
+And it is normal to turn to a web development agency or expert to develop it.
+However, web agencies are building the application with more resources than the small business has access to.
+They may have access to server administrators, database experts, etc. This is useful for *building* the application.
+But what about maintenance and improvements?

+When an agency configures a server with custom scripts, you are locked into them for updates.
+It can be very difficult to move to another developer if anything changes in the relationship.
+Things that can change:
+- Agency gets busy with bigger clients and response times slow
+- Agency changes business model (often to a software company) and stops supporting clients
+- Small business wants to reduce costs and find a lower cost developer

+I've taken over applications from agencies and it is a scary process for the client.
+The code and performance is usually very good.
+But it often requires logging into the server as a root user to change anything.
+The server is often a single point of failure, hosting the staging and production versions of the site.
+The update process is custom and with unknown effects.
+The server packages are out of date.
+One bad move and the production site crashes.
+The new developer has to comb through every portion of the code to try and figure out what went wrong.

 ## Trusted Framework

-I have worked with many small businesses, and have seen many ways to host a web application.
-Through lessons learned, I have built what I call the 'Trusted Framework', which is intended to meet these three goals:
+ Through lessons learned, I have built what I call the 'Trusted Framework', which is intended to meet these three goals and solve the small business problem:

 - Reliable and secure application hosting, with server setup, security patches, and backups built-in
 - Simple and repeatable development process that allows for testing and previewing changes in isolated enivoronments
-- Documented continuity to easily hand off application to another developer
+- Documented continuity to easily hand off the application to another developer

 To meet those goals I use the following tools and processes: